 - 8.1 Recent and planned actions to improve absence performance include the following: - - HR and OD continue to work closely with service management teams on supporting attendance activity.
 In December 2019 a specialist Supporting Attendance Team was established in HR and OD to work in partnership with services and increase focus on employee health, well-being and attendance at work. - HR and OD proactively contact and support managers who have absence cases of 2 to 4 weeks in duration, to monitor action taken to date and proposed next steps.
 This approach has been very successful in assisting and supporting employees back to work, particularly those who have been on restricted duties. - Within the Renfrewshire Health and Social Care Partnership, both the Council and NHS HR teams have presented statistics and held interactive sessions that allowed managers the opportunity to discuss and share good practice.
-Further training has taken place with the operational managers. - A review of the current supporting attendance policies covering all employees, including teachers continues.
-Meetings have taken place with the respective Trade Unions to ensure this is a fully collaborative process.
+Further training has taken place with the operational managers.

-- Continued delivery of supporting attendance training at a corporate level for managers, and the provision of tailored training for managers and employees at a service level on request. - Ongoing health promotion activities aimed at raising employee awareness of health issues continue. - HR and OD are currently revising the supporting attendance training for managers and employees.
-Delivery methods for this type of activity are also being reviewed. - HR and OD have introduced a supportive call back service across all services.
-An HR Adviser contacts employees when they report their absence due to sickness and ensures that they are being supported properly throughout the absence.
-The HR Adviser also contacts the employee's line manager to ensure the correct process is being followed and that all support mechanisms have been offered.
-This additional support is fully endorsed by the Trades Unions. - HR and OD and the Business World Team are working to improve the absence information available to managers, and to streamline supporting attendance related processes to facilitate prompt absence reporting, recording and updating of relevant systems.
+- A review of the current supporting attendance policies covering all employees, including teachers continues.
+Meetings have taken place with the respective Trade Unions to ensure this is a fully collaborative process. - Ongoing health promotion activities aimed at raising employee awareness of health issues continue. - HR and OD are currently revising the supporting attendance training for managers and employees. - HR and OD and the Business World Team are working to improve the absence information available to managers, and to streamline supporting attendance related processes to facilitate prompt absence reporting, recording and updating of relevant systems.
 Early intervention reminders are also displayed for managers on Business World when inputting sickness absence. - Meetings continue with Directors and their management teams to discuss their service's supporting attendance performance. - HR and OD continue to work closely with the absence champions for every service and identified link officers for supporting attendance issues in Environment and Infrastructure and Renfrewshire Health and Social Care Partnership.
 This is to help develop supportive strategies and interventions that will enable employees to be supported back to work.